volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 Notice that group membership is re-read on login so You will have log out and back in for this to take effect.

-Set the permissions
+- Set the permissions
 ```
 # sudo chown root:the_new_group_name /dev/uinput;
 chmod 720 /dev/uinput
 ```
-Permissin 720 should be enough, but in some cases you will need to set 777.
+Permission 720 should be enough, but in some cases you will need to set 777.
 Remember these permissions are not permanent, they will be revoke at reboot.
 Alternatively you can use a device rule file.

 ### TinyUSB

-TinyUSB is an open-source cross-platform USB Host/Device stack for embedded system.
+[TinyUSB](https://docs.TinyUSB.org/en/latest/index.html) is an open-source cross-platform USB Host/Device stack for embedded system.
-For this project use TinyUSB to emulate a phisical keyboard and mouse that can be used as the keyboard/mouse for KeyboardAndMouseRecorderPlayer.
+This project uses TinyUSB to emulate a phisical keyboard and mouse that can be used as the keyboard/mouse for KeyboardAndMouseRecorderPlayer.

 The directory [hid_keyboard_and_mouse](https://github.com/volatilflerovium/keyboard_and_mouse_input_recorder_and_player/tree/main/hid_keyboard_and_mouse)